mesosphere/dcos-docs-site/pages/dkp/kaptain/1.2.0/tutorials/training/pytorch/index.md

 The job can run in parallel on CPUs or GPUs, provided these are available in your cluster.
 To switch to CPUs or define resource limits, please adjust `spec.containers.resources` as required.

+To clean up finished `PyTorchJob` set `spec.ttlSecondsAfterFinished`.
+It may take extra `ReconcilePeriod` seconds for the cleanup, since reconcile gets called periodically.
+Defaults to infinite.

 You can either execute the following commands on your local machine with `kubectl` or directly from the notebook.
 If you do run these locally, you cannot rely on cell magic, so you have to manually copy-paste the variables' values wherever you see `$SOME_VARIABLE`.